-Leslie A. Brueckner is a Senior Attorney at Public Justice, where she specializes in cutting-edge appellate litigation in the state and federal courts.
+Leslie A. Brueckner is a Senior Attorney at Public Justice, where she specializes in cutting-edge appellate litigation in the state and federal courts, with a focus on access-to-justice issues.
 A magna cum laude graduate of Harvard Law School and summa cum laude graduate of U.C.
-Berkeley, Leslie’s current areas of practice include class actions, constitutional law, federal preemption, mass torts, consumer rights, personal jurisdiction, and combating court secrecy.
+Berkeley, Leslie’s current areas of practice include class actions, constitutional law, federal preemption, mass torts, consumer rights, and combating court secrecy.
 She recently celebrated her 25th anniversary with Public Justice.

 The most recent of these victories was in Noel v.
-Thrifty (July 2019), where Leslie won an unanimous class action ruling from the California Supreme Court rejecting a strict version of the so-called “ascertainability” requirement and restored the viability of consumer and worker class actions against wrongdoing corporations.
-The decision overturns a string of California appellate decisions throwing out class actions on ascertainability grounds.
+Thrifty (July 2019), where Leslie won a unanimous class action ruling from the California Supreme Court rejecting a strict version of the so-called “ascertainability” requirement and restored the viability of consumer and worker class actions against wrongdoing corporations.
 (Here’s Leslie’s blog, which links to the decision.
 Leslie’s argument can be viewed here.)

 In 2015, Leslie won her first groundbreaking decision from the California Supreme Court in Quesada v.
 Herb Thyme Farms, Inc., which upheld consumers’ rights to bring a class action against an organic grower for mislabeling its conventionally grown herbs as “organic.”
 The decision remains the only appellate decision in the country to hold that federal law—specifically, the Organic Food Production Act of 1990—does not preempt state consumer fraud claims on behalf of individuals who were defrauded by the use of the “USDA organic” label on conventionally grown food.